 - Limiting your saturated fat intake to less than 7% of your total daily calories

 - Limiting your total fat intake to no more than 25-35% of your total daily calories

-- Testing your blood cholesterol level - Especially if you don't know it.
+- Testing your blood cholesterol level - Especially if you do not know your level.